 The dog begins to live at the client house with the client after three or four days of training.
 The client is now responsible for the dog's total care and exercise after class hours.
 If ten days of training is required, the client gets the weekend off from training.
 Some clients return home for this weekend, while others relax at NEADS.

-Each client must successfully complete the training schedule and also receive a passing score on a public access test to graduate and leave campus with the Assistance Dog.
+Each client must successfully complete the training schedule and also receive a passing score on a public access test to graduate and leave campus with the Service Dog.

 Our campus includes:

 - fully accessible living quarters for on-campus clients

 - living quarters for a 24-hour live-in caretaker

 - a Service Dog training arena and education center